CodeYourFuture/curriculum/content/js3/blocks/capturing-events/index.md

 3. Set the new state based on this value.

 {{<note type="warning" title="One thing at a time!">}}
-But we're not going to do all of thesse at once!
+But we're not going to do all of these at once!
 Stop and implement just the first two steps (adding the event listener, and getting the value), and `console.log` the search term.

+{{</note>}}

 We will make sure this works before we try to change the UI.
+Why?
 If we try to add the event listener and something _doesn't_ work, we will only have a little bit of code to debug.

 If we tried to solve the whole problem (updating the UI) and something didn't work, we would have a _lot_ of code to debug, which is harder!
-{{</note>}}

 We've now demonstrated that we can capture search text on every keystroke: